 DISCLAIMER: THIS INTERVIEW WAS CONDUCTED PRIOR TO JULY 13TH BEFORE THE ACTORS WENT ON SAG-AFTRA STRIKE

 Squid Game has been the talk of the town since its release in September 2017, where the Netflix series has received critical acclaim for its remarkable story, the show’s depth of characters, and thematic approaches toward real-world topics.
 To those who want to know more about the show, we have some exciting news for you!
 We have an exclusive interview with Reagan To, who stars as the voice of the Red Light Green Light Doll and the English voice for Seong Ga-Yeong from Squid Games!
 We cannot wait to talk to her as she talks about how she first started her acting career, her experience in Squid Games and the audition behind it, and more, brought to you by Young Entertainment Exclusive!
 Because the series has already been released, if you are planning on reading this interview and have not watched the series, this article will actively avoid any spoilers regarding the series.
 For those planning to watch before reading this article, we highly recommend watching it first.
 And now, onto this interview and its refresher.

-Thank you, Alexander, for spending some time with us!
-You can follow him on his Instagram at @apsuave (https://www.instagram.com/
+Thank you, Reagan, for spending some time with us!
+You can follow her on her Instagram at @reagan_to (https://www.instagram.com/